tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/index.md

 state: draft
 ---

 And so our journey begins.
-Our first goal is building an understanding for the basic building blocks of functional programming, on the road to composition.
-In the following chapters you will learn about:

-- The value and application of pure functions.
-- Data immutability.
-- Partial application of functions.
-- Function currying.
-- Basic function composition.

-To build an intuition for these skills, be sure to do the accompanying exercises.
+On the road to composition, we're building an understanding for the basic building blocks of functional programming.
+In chapter one, we will learn to appreciate the objective simplicitly of pure functions and data immutability and use this knowledge to refactor a piece of code.
+In chapter two, we discover that functions are themselfes values and use this to further simplify our code.
+Chapter three offers an in-depth look at concept of function signatures and some advanced TypeScript features.
+In chapter four, we name a concept that we've been using in previous chapters without knowing that we did: partial application.
+Chapter five builds on this knowledgeand examines the idea of function currying.
+Finally, chapter six combines all of the skills we have learned up to this point in exploring function composition.